-Treatments for epilepsy have come a long way in the last decade.
-There are twice as many epilepsy medications today than 10 years ago.
+Treatments for epilepsy have come a long way in the last several years with new epilepsy medications proving more and more effective.
 Researchers have learned more about the causes of epilepsy and continue developing new methods of treatment, like nerve stimulation.

-To find out the current state of epilepsy treatment, WebMD talked to Gregory L. Barkley, MD, past chairman of the Epilepsy Foundation's Professional Advisory Board.
-Barkley also practices at the Henry Ford Hospital in Detroit, where he serves as chair of the neurology department.
+To find out the current state of epilepsy treatment, WebMD talked to neurologist Gregory L. Barkley, MD, past chairman of the Epilepsy Foundation's Professional Advisory Board.
+Barkley also practices at the Henry Ford Health System in Detroit.

 What Can Someone With Epilepsy Expect From Treatment Today?